vanHeemstraSystems/flask-babylonjs/300/1100/400/README.md

 With the database and ```user``` table created, you can now add a few users to your database.
 You’ll do this next.

+**TIP**: You can see the structure and content of the database by uploading the app.db file to https://dbhub.io/upload/

 ## Populating the Database

 === WE ARE HERE ===